MangoTheCat/MangoPresentations/presenters/StephLocke.md

 In the day job of Principal Consultant at Mango Solutions, she roves the countryside helping people use a blend of open source and proprietary technologies to make better decisions, which hopefully means more money!

-When she?s not making numbers look pretty, you can probably find her at a community event.
+When she's not making numbers look pretty, you can probably find her at a community event.

 If it's not an event she's organised, then she's at someone else's event where they've been crazy enough to let her talk or help out at.
 EARL, SQLBits, SQL Relay and SQL Saturday organisers have all let Steph speak and help out, and most recently she was nominated for the Tribal Award recognising her gift of the gab and willingness to help out.